AdobeDocs/destination-sdk.en/help/configure-destination-instructions.md

 >[!IMPORTANT]
 >
+>* Contact [Adobe Exchange](https://partners.adobe.com/exchangeprogram/creativecloud.html) if you are interested in using Destination SDK.
 >* The content on this page is Adobe confidential information, please do not share outside of your company.
 >* The Adobe Experience Platform Destination SDK is currently an alpha release.
 The documentation and the functionality are subject to change.